Cost of Attendance

 For current housing rate information please see the UNT rate guide.

-Each student is required to pay a fee of $100 per year.
-This accumulation of fees is used for the funding of all the organizations and activities sponsored by Student Activities.
-For example: portions of the fee are used to subsidize fall and spring orientation, Homecoming, Family Weekend, Prom and AfterProm, Rosecutting and Student Life Awards, weekend trips, student conferences and the countless number of dances.
+Each student is required to pay a charge of $100 per year.
+This accumulation of charges is used for the funding of all the organizations and activities sponsored by Student Activities.
+For example: portions of the charge are used to subsidize fall and spring orientation, Homecoming, Family Weekend, Prom and AfterProm, Rosecutting and Student Life Awards, weekend trips, student conferences and the countless number of dances.

 On Move-in days, a table will be set up in McConnell to receive the funds however families are encouraged to send in the funds before move-in.